 Things to Do in Palermo

-• The double-decker buses equipped with an immersive audio guide in eight languages will offer panoramic city views.
+• The double-decker buses are equipped with an immersive audio guide in eight languages.
+So hop on, tune in, and take in panoramic city views.

 • Some iconic spots along your route include Palermo Cathedral, Palermo Botanical Garden, and Teatro Massimo.